 July 12, 2020

 he Drug War represents a superstitious fetishization of psychoactive substances as the root of all evil.
 When poverty and ignorance combine with the black market to addict the poor inside inner cities, does America focus on the poverty, the ignorance or the black market?
 Of course not.
 Each of those approaches would require policy changes and real action.
-Instead, we bring out the red herring of "drugs" and start raising a hue and cry for the criminalization of the same, thereby turning the "drug dealer" into the scapegoat for all of America's social problems.
-The drug dealer is thus demonized as a scumbag worthy of immediate death, even though he or she is just meeting the demands of the black market that we ourselves created by outlawing nature's psychoactive plant medicines in the first place, in violation of the natural law upon which the American republic was founded.
+Instead, we bring out the red herring of 'drugs' and start raising a hue and cry, for the criminalization of the same, thereby turning the 'drug dealer' into the scapegoat for all of America's social problems.
+The drug dealer is thus demonized as a scum bag, worthy of immediate death, even though he or she is just meeting the demands of the black market that we ourselves created by outlawing nature's psychoactive plant medicines in the first place, in violation of the natural law upon which the American republic was founded.

-Both liberals and conservatives seem ignorant of the fact that our currently illegal substances have ever been used by anyone other than juvenile delinquents.
+Meanwhile, both liberals and conservatives seem ignorant of the fact that our currently illegal substances have ever been used by anyone other than juvenile delinquents.
 The entire Vedic religion was founded around the worship of the psychoactive powers of a plant medicine.
 The time-honored Eleusinian mysteries, in which such western luminaries as Plato and Plutarch took part, centered around a ritual that involved the ingestion of a natural psychedelic substance.
-Meanwhile, these bipartisan drug warriors completely ignore the fact that Benjamin Franklin used opium responsibly, that Sigmund Freud used cocaine responsibly, and that psychedelics helped Francis Crick discover the DNA helix.
+Meanwhile, these bipartisan Drug Warriors completely ignore the fact that Benjamin Franklin used opium responsibly, that HG Wells and Jules Verne used cocaine responsibly, and that psychedelics helped Francis Crick discover the DNA helix.

 There was no drug problem in Ancient Egypt.
 There was no drug problem in the Persian Empire.
 There was no drug problem in Ancient Greece.
 There was no drug problem in Ancient Rome.
 There was no drug problem in the Mongol Empire.